NuevoFoundation/workshops/content/english/csharp-basics/comments.md

       * multi-line
       * comment */
 ```

+Add a single line comment and a multi-line comment to your program.

 {{% notice tip %}}

 You can comment you code so the computer won't run it.